MattDodsonEnglish/docs/readme.md

 - Login In and Subscribe buttons in the header
 - Sidebar and Footer subscription forms
-- a page subscription form
+- A page subscription form
-- if the post is set to Members only, a Call to action section in Post page to encourage visitors to subscribe
+- If the post is set to Members only, a Call to action section in Post page to encourage visitors to subscribe

 If the user is already logged in, all the forms will be hidden automatically.